-- Our Housekeeping Team will not be doing makeups in rooms in order to limit exposure.
+- Our Housekeeping Team will not be doing makeups during your stay in rooms in order to limit exposure.

-Northern Outdoors worked closely with rafting outfitters in Maine and across the nation to establish precautions to ensure we kept guests and team members safe during the whitewater rafting trip.
+Northern Outdoors worked closely with rafting outfitters in Maine and across the nation early in 2020 to establish precautions to ensure we kept guests and team members safe during the whitewater rafting trip.
 These guidelines were approved by the State of Maine, and enabled us to run a successful, fun, and healthy summer of whitewater rafting trips on the Kennebec, Dead, and Penobscot Rivers.
-We are not sure what kind of guidelines will be in place for 2021, but we are confident in our team’s ability to provide you with life changing adventure, regardless of the circumstances.
-Although we expect guidelines to evolve for 2021, here are the current guidelines for whitewater rafting in Maine:
+Guidelines have evolved (and will continue to do so), and Northern Outdoors will continue to follow all state and CDC guidance and mandates.
+We are confident in our team’s ability to provide you with life changing adventure, regardless of the circumstances.
+Here’s the current plan for Summer 2021:

-Maintaining a safe and healthy environment has always been important to us, but we will be stepping up the game to ensure all surfaces are frequently cleaned including paddles, life jackets, helmets, vehicles, tables, etc. Gloves, masks, and distancing measures according to recommendations will be required of all staff.
+Maintaining a safe and healthy environment has always been important to us, but we will continue practices from summer 2020 including daily sanitization of paddles, life jackets, helmets, vehicles, tables, etc. Gloves, masks, and distancing measures will be required of all staff according to state mandates.